doctrine/orm/docs/en/tutorials/getting-started.rst

 read up on the configuration details in the :doc:`reference chapter on configuration <../reference/configuration>`.

-The third block shows the configuration options required to connect to a database, in my case a file-based sqlite database.
+The third block shows the configuration options required to connect to a database.
+In this case, we'll use a file-based SQLite database.
 All the configuration options for all the shipped drivers are given in the `DBAL Configuration section of the manual <http://www.doctrine-project.org/documentation/manual/2_0/en/dbal>`_.